sghaskell/maps-plus/README.md

 Note that `$click.value$` does not get set through the Custom Visualization API.
 Use `$row.fieldname$` to acceess a drilldown value.

+When using the `Click` drilldown mouse event, use the `tooltip` field instead of the `description` field to display information about the marker as you hover over the icon.

 #### Usage
 Drilldown is disabled by default.
 Enable it in the main **Map** section of the format menu.
 Simply **double-click** on a marker to activate the drilldown behavior.